top of page

 Switch to electric cooking from burning fuel

-Our house had many propane appliances when we bought it (stove, water heater, and fireplace).
-Our intention has been to move to all-electric primary systems, retaining the propane appliances as back up only.
+When we bought our house, it had several propane appliances (stove, water heater, and fireplace).
+Our intention has been to move to all-electric primary systems, retaining the propane appliances for backup only.

-We also learned to bake in a crock pot.
-Soda breads, cakes, and cobblers come out beautifully for a fraction of the energy budget heating the oven would take.
-And of course a crock pot is perfect for cooking stews, curries, stock, pulled pork -- anything that benefits from cooking slowly and thoroughly.
-We already had a crock pot, but the instant pot has a slow cook mode, too, so we could use it for stews.
+Of course, a crock pot is perfect for cooking stews, curries, stock, pulled pork -- anything that benefits from cooking slowly and thoroughly.
+We already had a crock pot, but the instant pot has a slow cook mode, too, so we can use either one for stews.

 A microwave oven is the most efficient way to reheat leftovers or boil water for tea.
 We also use it to heat warming disks -- they're made for pets, but we use them as modern hot water bottles by our feet on cold nights.

 One of our most-loved appliances is a little electric Breville milk frother we bought used from a neighbor.
 It heats and stirs a pot of chai or coffee to the perfect temperature in no time.
-And it makes the best hot chocolate, as well as of course foamy hot milk (or almond or oat "milk," if you're dairy-free).
+It also makes the best hot chocolate and foamy hot milk (or oat "milk," if you're dairy-free).

-When we do cook on our ceramic-topped electric stove, we've found that using very flat bottomed pots allows the pot to heat up quickly so we don't keep the burner on very long.
-We love the ceramic cooktop's ease of cleaning, and the fact that we don't get sticky fossil fuel residue on our cabinets, the way we used to with a gas stove.
+We've recently bought a small (24" wide) electric stove with a ceramic cooktop and convection oven.
+We don't use the cooktop often, and we wanted the smaller size range for our small kitchen, so we did not buy the more expensive induction type.
+When we do cook on our ceramic-topped electric stove, we've found that using very flat-bottomed pots allows the pot to heat up quickly, so we don't keep the burner on very long.
+We love the ceramic cooktop's ease of cleaning and the fact that we don't get sticky fossil fuel residue on our cabinets, as we used to with a gas stove.
+The oven pulls very little power since it is small, and once it comes to temperature, the element turns off, and the convection fan circulates the heat.
+It only takes 15 minutes to cook a frozen pizza to perfection, and it also bakes desserts beautifully.

 Our food is just as tasty cooked with these low-power all-electric methods -- but we are using a fraction of the energy and time to prepare it, and, since our electric power is 100% solar, not producing carbon emissions!